davidjamesstone/brave/README.md

 ### `template` [function|string]
 A HTML string or function that returns a HTML string.
-The function will be passed the current `data`.
+The function will be passed the current `scope`.
 The innerHTML of the element will be set and then `scan`ed.

 ### `isolate` [boolean(false)]
-A Components' scopes' prototype will inherit from its' parent by default.
+A Component's scope prototype will inherit from its parent by default.
 Set this to `true` and the scope will be isolated.

 ## register
 Used to register a component or components.